buddydev/mediapress/readme.txt

 == Description ==

 MediaPress is a modern Media Gallery solution for WordPress & BuddyPress.
 At the moment, MediaPress is almost(We need you to decide) the best option available for BuddyPress photo, video,audio and doc gallery.
-Use it si you want to have a pleasant experience for your users.
+Use it if you want to have a pleasant experience for your users.

 MediaPress has modular architecture, that makes it easier for developers to extend while keeping the code simple to maintain.